jacobbweber/markdown-resume/README.md

 # markdown-resume
 A markdown version of my resume that I can update in a single place.

-I will utilizing github workflows to convert it to other popular formats such as .PDF, HTML, or .DOCX on demand.
+I will utilize github workflows to convert it to other popular formats such as .PDF, HTML, or .DOCX on demand.

 Dependencies:
 - Windows Computer